microsoft/vscode-docs/docs/other/unity.md

 ![Unity Preferences](images/unity/Unity_Preferences_External_Script_Editor.gif)

-> The Visual Studio Code executable can be found at `/Applications/Visual Studio Code.app` on OSX, `C:\Program Files (x86)\Microsoft VS Code\Code.exe` on Windows by default.
+> The Visual Studio Code executable can be found at `/Applications/Visual Studio Code.app` on macOS, `C:\Program Files (x86)\Microsoft VS Code\Code.exe` on Windows by default.

-**Unity has built-in support for opening scripts in Visual Studio Code** as an external script editor on Windows and OSX.
+**Unity has built-in support for opening scripts in Visual Studio Code** as an external script editor on Windows and macOS.
 Unity will detect when Visual Studio Code is selected as an external script editor and pass the correct arguments to it when opening scripts from Unity.
 Unity will also set up a default `.vscode/settings.json` with file excludes, if it does not already exist (from [Unity 5.5 Release notes](https://unity3d.com/unity/whats-new/unity-5.5.0)).

 ## Editing Evolved